PCB manufacturing PCB manufacturing

 5. Inner circuit etching and outer layer lamination: To complete the production of the inner circuit, and the outer layer of laser drilling and graphic plating, and finally realize the production of multi-layer circuit board.

-MCPCB Material in Best Technology
+MCPCB Material in EBest Circuit (Best Technology)

 Can I design microvias in multilayer MCPCB?